Be kind to your mind — learn how to lower stress

 Review your personal benefit plan or talk to your human resources representative about the mental health services and supports that are available.
 Most benefit packages include coverage for mental health counselling from a licensed practitioner, either online or in-person.

-If you are a member of a Medavie Blue Cross plan, visit our dedicated page to mental health resource, including our Online Doctors, Digital Therapy and Employee and Family Assistance Program services.
+If you are a member of a Medavie Blue Cross plan, visit our dedicated page to mental health resources, including our Online Doctors, Digital Therapy and Employee and Family Assistance Program services.

 Learn more.
 In addition to health professionals who specialize in stress, there are many helpful books, films, videos, courses and workshops available online to help you learn stress management techniques.